iconify/website/docs/libraries/tools/icon/index.md

 Function `[func]runSVGO()` optimises icon.

 Cleaning up icons with `[func]cleanupSVG()` is not enough.
-That function is very basic, it does bare minimum to get rid of bad stuff.
+That function is very basic; it does bare minimum to get rid of bad stuff.
 It is mostly for validation.

 Use `[func]runSVGO()` to properly clean up and optimise icons.